 It was only due to some exploratory studies looking at what was inside the fruit that it became a popular supplement.

 Within garcinia cambogia is a molecule, (-)-hydroxycitric acid (HCA for all intents and purposes), that is related to the taste of the fruit.
-The fame of this fruit as a fat loss agent skyrocketed in 1970 when a study found that it reduced food intake by around 25.6-26.7% at a reasonable oral dosage in rats (2-5% of the feed) with some effects even at lower dosages.
+The fame of this fruit as a fat loss agent skyrocketed in the 70s when a study in rats found that it reduced food intake by as much as 17% and weight gain by as much as 36%.
 It was assumed that this applied to humans and a safe supplement that quartered your food intake was then being talked about most commonly in the fat loss supplement Hydroxycut, which got it's brand name as a reference to both hydroxycitric acid and 'cut' (used to refer to the process of losing fat).

 It was sold for quite some time, but come 1998 the first study on the topic failed to show any benefit of this fruit with subsequent follow-up studies also showing an outright failure of the fruit to influence fat mass or appetite.
 So what gives?